moodle/devdocs/docs/guides/moodleapp/development/plugins-upgrade-guide.md

 You can read the official [Ionic migration documentation](https://ionicframework.com/docs/reference/migration).
 Even if your plugins are not Ionic applications themselves, you can find information about components and other changes.

 One relevant change is that all functions related to modals are now asynchronous.
-This means that if your plugin is displaying a modal in JavaScript, you’ll probably need to adapt your code.
+This means that if your plugin is displaying a modal in JavaScript, you'll probably need to adapt your code.

 Another important change is that text inside of `<ion-item>` should always be placed inside of an `<ion-label>`, otherwise it might not look good in some cases.
 For example: